 Arranging Entries Alphabetically in Works Cited

-MLA style follows the letter by letter style using the first data element.
+MLA citation follows the letter by letter style using the first data element.
 This may be the author, name of the organization or, in some cases, the name of the work.
-The entries are not put in a numbered list.
-Some basic rules for alphabetizing your works cited sources:
+Do not place the entries in a numbered list.
+Here are some other basic rules for alphabetizing your works cited sources.

 Authors, Editors and Translators

 List the author or creator of the work, such as the editor, as last name, first name.
 If the source is from an organization, use the name of that organization.
 Ignore articles such as a, an, and the, even in another language, like le or la.